 - (All diabetic foot ulcers must be refered to care team specialists). - () If you can see the underlying bone. - If you suspect infection.
-(Remember that infected diabetic foot ulcers may not always show classical signs of infection check for heat, swelling, pain and purulent or odorous discharge) - If there is a lack of progression or any deterioration of the wound you are treating. - () If there is tunnelling or significant undermining in the wound. - () If patient reports pain in non-sensory foot. - () If heat, swelling or pain is present in foot. - (!)
-If ischemia is suspected, refer for full vascular assessment.
+(Remember that infected diabetic foot ulcers may not always show classical signs of infection check for heat, swelling, pain and purulent or odorous discharge) - If there is a lack of progression or any deterioration of the wound you are treating. - (!)
+If there is tunnelling or significant undermining in the wound. - () If patient reports pain in non-sensory foot. - () If heat, swelling or pain is present in foot. - () If ischemia is suspected, refer for full vascular assessment. - () If debridement is required and is outside your scope of practice.